-In the 2018 Deloitte Millennial Survey Report, it shows that millennials (people born from 1981 and become adult at the turn of the 21st century) in particular have lost faith in business.
+The 2018 Deloitte Millennial Survey Report shows that millennials (people born in 1981 and who become adults at the turn of the 21st century), in particular, have lost faith in business.

-Therefore, a company purpose can help the organization better alight with its customers, and employees, but also with its other main stakeholders (owners, and suppliers).
+Therefore, a company’s purpose can help the organization better alight with its customers, and employees, but also with its other main stakeholders (owners, and suppliers).